 Dynamic Content lets you plan and schedule your content in an easy to use scheduling calendar, using the concepts of events and editions.
 While the events and editions represent when you want content to be published, you specify the content itself and where it should be delivered using slots.

 On this page we'll explain these concepts in more detail.
-To get started with creating your own events and editions see the planning and scheduling process overview page.
+To get started with creating your own events and editions see planning and scheduling.

 Events and editionsLink copied!

 Events are the top level organizational grouping representing a particular project or campaign.
 You might create an event to represent a major campaign such as Black Friday, Valentine's Day or the January sales.
 Events have a start and end date that covers all the activity for the entire project, which might be from a teaser campaign to a "last few days remaining" promotion.

 Within events you'll create one or more editions.
 These represent your 'drops' of content and bring together the content itself, with the date it is scheduled to go live and where it should be delivered to.
 You can create an edition as far in advance as you'd like and start populating it with content, and it can be scheduled to go live up to 100 days ahead.
 When an edition is scheduled, it means that the content contained within it will be published to our Content Delivery Network (CDN) on the edition's start date.
 Your customers can then view the content on your website, app or any other channel you support.

 Events and editions are created in the scheduling calendar, within the scheduling view of the Dynamic Content app.
 There can be many events on your timeline, so we also provide the option of viewing the events as a list.